playfulprogramming/playfulprogramming/content/LayZee/posts/presenters-with-angular-2l7l/index.md

 ![](./jgpo1kihguoyarfy5jm0.png)

-<figcaption>Figure 1.
-The control flow after extracting a presenter from the presentational heroes component.</figcaption>
+> Figure 1.
+The control flow after extracting a presenter from the presentational heroes component.

 ## Stateful presenters